renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_nm, y_nm = near_miss.fit_resample(X_num, y)
 ```

 Near Miss decreased the number os samples from 989 to 273, with 137 survivals and 137 deaths.
-Ahead we see again the new "Age" distribution:
+Ahead we see again the new "Age" distribution, with minimum value increase (0 to 12), maximum decreasing (87 to 67), median decreasing (44 to 33), and mean decreasing (44.5 to 33.6):

 ![nm](https://user-images.githubusercontent.com/63553829/93007135-700d0b00-f53b-11ea-977c-482609db1a06.png){: .mx-auto.d-block :}